gordielachance/wp-soundsystem/readme.txt

 == Changelog ==

+= 2.9.9 =
+* fix links imported not properly created
+* JS: do not autolink a track that has playable links

 = 2.9.7 =
 * REST route 'import/?input=…' now returns an import ID, that we then use to get the cached XSPF file API side.
 * Tracklist importer : new 'Debug log' tab